6 Michigan Safety Codes That Keep Construction Workers Safe

 5. Hazard Communication and Personal Protection

 All reasonable precautions must be taken, and everyone on the jobsite should know how to manage the risks around them.
+Safety and health training is paramount for workers to be able to do this.

 6. Handling and Processing Dangerous Chemicals